emb-riscv/specs-markdown/csrs.md

 The `tsplimit` CSR is an XLEN-bit read-write register that holds the lowest address the thread stack can descend.

-It is a CSR because access to the stack pointer limit may occur in context switching routines and needs to be fast.
+This register is a CSR because access to the stack pointer limit may occur in context switching routines and needs to be fast.

 | Bits | Name | Type | Reset | Description |